RosieSapphire/FNaF64/README.md

 journey, and I'm really happy with this so far.

 # YouTube Tutorial
-For those of you who are more visual learners, [https://youtu.be/cSOmlyvK9gQ](here is a tutorial) I made for how to do everything necessary to compile the ROM.
+For those of you who are more visual learners, [here is a tutorial](https://youtu.be/cSOmlyvK9gQ) I made for how to do everything necessary to compile the ROM.

 # Prerequisites